n1k1k/csb-project/README.md

 ]
 ```

-The ``auth_backend.py`` file can also be deleted
+The ``auth_backend.py`` file can, in fact, be completely deleted (but this is not mandatory)

 ### FLAW 2: A07:2021 Identification and Authentication Failures

-The application permits default, weak, or well-known passwords, such as "password" and passwords that closely resemble other attributes of the user

 [LINK](https://github.com/n1k1k/csb-project/blob/e0329fdd2bcea8188737bf5f0d13314de8f0bcde/src/mysite/settings.py#L93)

+The application permits default, weak, or well-known passwords, such as "password" and passwords that closely resemble other attributes of the user.
+This makes it easy to get into the accounts of the users who haven't set strong passwords unprompted.

 #### Steps to reproduce